zivoxRoot/quickshell-config/modules/bluetooth/README.md

 ## TODO

 - [ ] Add a gradient at the bottom when the list becomes scrollable (too long) to indicate it
+- [ ] Add hover effects and animations